CONTACT US

 (b) If the engagement letter specifies a fixed fee, we will charge this for the agreed scope of our services.
 Work which falls outside that scope will be charged on an hourly rate basis.
 We will advise you as soon as reasonably practical if it becomes necessary for us to provide services outside the agreed scope and if requested, give you an estimate of the likely amount of the further costs.

 (c) Where our fees are calculated on an hourly basis, the hourly rates are set out in our engagement letter.
 The fee charged may take into account those factors described in our letter of engagement.
 These hourly rates may change from time to time and you will be notified accordingly.
-Time spent is recorded in six-minute units.
+Time spent is recorded in six

 2.3 GST (except for exempt clients) : Is payable by you additional to our fees and charges.

 2.4 AML/CFT fees: We will charge $60.00 on your first invoice with us for any new matter that requires AML/CFT compliance.
 This fee covers our reasonable time and use of any third party supplier for AML verification purposes.
-Any new matters after this initial $60.00 fee is charged, $30.00 will then be charged on all matters thereafter to cover ongoing AML/CFT compliance.

 2.5 Invoices : We will send interim invoices to you, usually monthly and on completion of the matter, or on termination of our engagement.
 We may also send you an invoice when we incur a significant expense.

 2.6 Payment : Invoices are payable within 14 days of the date of the invoice, unless alternative arrangements have been made with us.
 We may require interest to be paid on any amount which is more than 7 days overdue.
-Interest will be calculated at the rate of 5% above our firm’s main trading bank’s 90-day bank bill buy rate as at the close of business on the date payment became due.
-Failure to pay within the 14-day period referred to above may result in debt recovery proceedings being filed against you.
-We reserve the right to require payment of any reasonable costs incurred in doing so.
+Interest will be calculated at the rate of 5% above our firm’s main trading bank’s 90-day bank bill buy rate as at the

 2.7 Security : We may ask you to pre-pay amounts to us or to provide security for our fees and expenses.
 You authorise us :